-Setting Description Factory Default Numerical value input The root of the Spanning Tree topology periodically sends out a 2 (seconds) by user "hello" message to other devices on the network to check if the (1 - 10 seconds) topology is healthy.
+Setting Description Factory Default User-selected The root of the Spanning Tree topology periodically sends out a 2 (seconds) numerical value "hello" message to other devices on the network to check if the (1 - 10 seconds) topology is healthy.
 Hello time indicates how often the root sends hello messages.